JuliaRandom/RandomExtensions.jl/README.md

 Note: as seen in the examples above, `String` can be considered as a scalar or as a container (in the `rand` API).
 In a call like `rand(String)`, both APIs coincide, but in `rand(String, 3)`, should we construct a `String` of length `3` (container API), or an array of strings of default length `8` ?
-Currently, the package chooses the first interpretation, for no other good reason that it was the first implemented.
-It may also be the one most useful (and offers the tersest API to compete with `randstring`).
+Currently, the package chooses the first interpretation, partly because it was the first implemented, and also because it may actually be the one most useful (and offers the tersest API to compete with `randstring`).
 But as this package is still unstable, this choice may be revisited in the future.
-Note that it's easy to get the result of the second interpretation via `rand(Combine(String), 3)`.
+Note that it's easy to get the result of the second interpretation via either `rand(Combine(String), 3)`, `rand(String, (3,))` or `rand(String, Vector, 3)`.
-Also, the variant `rand(String, Vector, 3)` could be introduced in the future, similar to `rand(String, Set, 3)`.